tinyheero/survutils/README.md

 One useful function is the `iter_get_cox_res` which allows you to easily run the `get_cox_res` function multiple times without needing to setup a for loop yourself.
 This is useful in situations where you might need to perform multiple pairwise multivariate Cox regression analysis to test the independence of a novel prognostic biomarker to existing biomarkers.

-The input to the `iter_get_cox_res` function is the same as `get_cox_res` with the only exception being the features parameter whcih takes a list of vectors.
-Each element in the list indicates the features you want to perform cox regression on:
+The input to the `iter_get_cox_res` function is the same as `get_cox_res` with the only exception being the features parameter which takes a list of vectors.
+Each element in the list indicates the features you want to perform Cox regression on:

 ``` r
 features <- list(c("age", "obstruct"),